How new growers can control fungus gnat infestations indoors and out

 Larvae may become destructive if organic matter is minimal or overpopulation increases competition for food.
 They turn to roots and stems, leading to damaged plants or death in seedlings.1 Yellowing of leaves and leaf loss may be an indication of fungus gnat overgrowth.
 Larvae are also attracted to developing callus’ or directly planted cuttings delaying route production.3

-At typical room temperature, the lifecycle of fungus gnats can be completed in three to four weeks.2 Greenhouse growers and individuals who start seeds indoors are the primary victims of gnat overpopulation.
+At typical indoor temperatures, the lifecycle of fungus gnats can be completed in three to four weeks.2 Greenhouse growers and individuals who start seeds indoors are the primary victims of gnat overpopulation.

 Growing conditions are best when temperatures are between 65 F to 75 F, the optimal temperatures for gnat reproduction.
 Decreased watering and allowing the soil to dry between watering is the best practice for reducing numbers.
 After three days, most adults will die due to lack of water and larvae will be left without a moist environment to grow.2